truemagic-coder/solana-agent-kit/README.md

 - **Transaction Landing**: Jupiter handles retries and transaction confirmation
 - **Referral Fees**: Optionally collect integrator fees (50-255 bps) via your Jupiter referral account
 - **Integrator Gas Payer**: Optionally pay for gas on behalf of users for truly gasless swaps
+- **Dynamic Rate Limits**: With API key, rate limits scale automatically with your usage (free)

+**API Key (Recommended):**
+Get a free Jupiter API key at [jup.ag](https://jup.ag) for dynamic rate limits.
+Without a key, you use the lite API with lower limits.
+With a key, you start at 5 RPS and it scales automatically at no cost.

 **Setting up Referral Account:**
 To collect fees, you need a Jupiter referral account.
 Create one at [referral.jup.ag](https://referral.jup.ag/).
 Jupiter takes 20% of the referral fee you set.
 You also need to create token accounts for the tokens you want to collect fees in.